neerajk555/SQL-Training-exercise/module-15-best-practices-for-sql/07-Speed-Drills.md

-# Speed Drills — Professional Practices
+# Speed Drills — Best Practices for SQL

 ## 📋 Before You Start